Which class of drugs includes sulfonamide?

 Prepare for the NEET Forensic Medicine and Toxicology (FMT) Test with engaging multiple-choice questions and detailed answer explanations.
 Ace your exam with confidence!

-Sulfonamides are a class of antimicrobial agents that are specifically categorized as antibiotics.
-They work by inhibiting the bacterial synthesis of folic acid, which is essential for the production of nucleic acids and ultimately for bacterial growth and reproduction.
-This mechanism allows sulfonamides to effectively treat bacterial infections.
+Sulfonamides are a class of antibiotics that were among the first antimicrobial agents used to treat bacterial infections.
+They work by inhibiting the synthesis of folate in bacteria, which is essential for their growth and replication.
+This mechanism allows sulfonamides to effectively target and treat a range of bacterial infections.

 Subscribe